Reading time: 4 min.

 What is a hair transplant?

-A hair transplant is a method that’s used to take healthy hair follicles from areas of your scalp where hair is growing, then reimplant them into areas where hair isn’t growing.
+A hair transplant is a method that’s used to take healthy hair follicles (donor hair) from areas of your scalp where hair is growing, then reimplant into areas where hair isn’t growing.

 You have two procedure options: FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation).

 FUT transplants, on the other hand, work by extracting extremely thin strips of skin in areas of the scalp where hair is growing normally.
-Your surgeon will then take this graft and split it into very small pieces to separate the hair follicles, before reimplanting them into very small puncture holes in bald patches on the scalp.
+Your surgeon will then take this graft and split it into very small pieces (hair grafts) to separate the hair follicles, before reimplanting them into very small puncture holes in bald patches on the scalp.
+As a result of this surgery, patients might have a linear scar where the strip of skin had been taken out.
+This scar might be noticeable if the patient has a very short hair style.

 Can you get a hair transplant on the NHS?

-If you were hoping to save some money by getting your hair transplant on the NHS, unfortunately, that’s not an option.
+If you were hoping to save some money by getting NHS hair transplant surgery, unfortunately, that’s not an option.

-Hair transplants aren’t available on the NHS because it’s classed as cosmetic surgery and in general, the NHS does not offer treatment for hair loss or alopecia.
+Despite hair transplants being considered one of the best treatments for hair loss according to the NHS, hair transplantation procedures aren’t available on the NHS because they are classed as cosmetic procedures.
+As a general rule, the NHS does not offer treatment for hair loss or alopecia.
 The only time cosmetic surgery is available on the NHS is if there will be lasting health problems without it.
 This might include reconstructive surgery following trauma such as a severe burn.

-The NHS will normally only cover certain essential treatments that unfortunately don’t cover hair transplants – even though they can have a big positive impact on someone’s life.
+The NHS will normally only cover certain essential treatments that unfortunately don’t cover hair transplants – even though they can provide physical and psychological benefits to an individual’s life.

-Because getting a hair transplant on the NHS is not an option, you must choose a private clinic to perform your procedure instead.
+Since NHS hair transplants are not an option, you must choose a private clinic to perform your procedure instead.
 This is also true for forehead reduction surgery, which is a purely cosmetic procedure.

 The benefits of a private hair transplant

 Going private means you’ll need to pay for your hair transplant.
-But there are lots of advantages to undertaking surgery with a private clinic, such as:
+However, there are lots of advantages to undertaking hair transplant surgery with a private clinic, such as:

 • No long waiting lists before you’re seen